dmccreary/graph-algorithms/docs/glossary.md

 #### Heuristic

 A technique designed for solving a problem more quickly when classic methods are too slow, or for finding an approximate solution when classic methods fail to find any exact solution.
 Example: Used in A\* search algorithm for pathfinding and graph traversal.

+#### Homogeneous Graph
+A graph structure where all nodes (or vertices) are of the same type.
+This uniformity in node types distinguishes it from heterogeneous graphs where nodes have multiple types.
+An example is a citation graph where each node represents a scientific paper.

+Homogeneous graphs are ideal for identifying patterns or shapes within networks.
+They are also used for benchmarking where the only key matric is number of nodes traversed per second.

+#### Hypergraph

+A type of graph that has edges that can connect more than two nodes.
+In the [LPG](#labeled-property-graph) models used in this book, edges connect pairs of nodes.

+Although many academics favor the use of hypergraphs for theoretical research, there is no evidence they have better abilities to represent knowledge.
+Any hypergraph can be converted into an LPG graph by converting edges with more than two connections into a node.
+The concept of directionality is also much more complex in hypergraphs.

+Unlike distributed graphs like TigerGraph, MemGraph and DGraph, all of which work with binary edges, there are no distributed hypergraph products.

 #### Inbound Edge